jeffgortmaker/pyblp/docs/examples.rst

 To compute post-merger outputs, the `firm_ids` field in the `product_data` passed to :class:`Problem` must have had at least two columns.
 Columns after the first represent changes, such as mergers.
 Although mergers are commonly what firm ID changes represent, these additional columns can represent any type of change.

-Since we included two columns of firm IDs in both problems, we can use :meth:`Results.compute_approximate_prices` or :meth:`Results.compute_prices` to estimate post-merger prices.
+Since we included two columns of firm IDs in both problems, we can use :meth:`ProblemResults.compute_approximate_prices` or :meth:`ProblemResults.compute_prices` to estimate post-merger prices.
 The first method, which is discussed, for example, in :ref:`Nevo (1997) <n97>`, assumes that shares and their price derivatives are unaffected by the merger.
 The second method does not make these assumptions and iterates over the :math:`\zeta`-markup equation from :ref:`Morrow and Skerlos (2011) <ms11>` to solve the full system of :math:`J_t` equations and :math:`J_t` unknowns in each market :math:`t`.
 We'll use the latter, since it is fast enough for the two example problems.

 .. ipython:: python